 Do you or your spouse snore loudly and repeatedly, preventing one of you from getting a good night’s rest?
-Snoring may be harmless — or, it may be an indicator of a serious sleep disorder known as obstructive sleep apnea (OSA).
-Dr. Cortese works in close collaboration with sleep specialists who diagnose OSA and offer effective treatment options.
+Snoring may be harmless – or it can indicate something more serious like a sleep disorder.
+Luckily, Dr. Cortese works in close collaboration with sleep specialists who diagnose sleep disorders and offer effective treatment solutions.

 Figure 1 A mandibular advancement appliance that works well for bruxers